PaulWheatcroft/theCocktailShaker/README.md

 - Mistyped ingredients will still be searched for.
 This needs checking against the array list.
 - Coconut Cream doesn't return any cocktails.
 - The getHow function in getIngredients.js, whilst working perfectly fine, needs to be broken down in to smaller functions to simplify future development.
 At the moment is it too large.

+- Not a bug with website but the W3C CSS Validator doesn't appear to like calc() though the CSS is valid.
+This is a known issue with the validator https://www.w3.org/Bugs/Public/show_bug.cgi?id=18913

 ## Deployment